GendlerYoni/BookAByte/README.md

 The application uses a local H2 file database.
 On the first run, the database is created automatically under the local `data/` directory, which is excluded from Git.

+### Quick Demo Flow

+1. Register an Administrator account and create a restaurant.
+2. Log out and register a Customer account.
+3. Browse the available restaurants and create a reservation.
+4. Explore upcoming reservations, reservation history, reviews, and administrator statistics.

 ## Project Context

-BookAByte was originally developed as a university software project and later prepared for portfolio presentation.
+BookAByte was originally developed as a university software project.

+The current repository includes additional cleanup, testing, concurrency handling, and documentation while preserving the original application scope.

-The project demonstrates Java and Spring backend development, database-backed business logic, layered application design, testing, and concurrency handling.
+The project demonstrates Java and Spring backend development, database-backed business logic, layered application design, testing, and concurrent request handling.

 ## Contact